augustss/MicroHs/README.md

 ### Hackage
 Hackage is full of great packages, unfortunately most of them contain some GHC specific code.
 Some compile, most don't.
 Some have replacement, most don't.
-Here's a summary of what the current state:
+Here's a summary of the current state:

 #### Packages included with the compiler